Archive for the ‘Denny Cordell’ Category

 Listen: Arnold Layne / The Pink Floyd

 Tower 333.
-That was the US label and catalog number for The Pink Floyd’s first single, ‘Arnold Layne’.
+That was the label and catalog number for The Pink Floyd’s first US single, ‘Arnold Layne’.
 I heard it played on Dick Clark’s AMERICAN BANDSTAND Rate A Record segment, and taped it on my tiny GE reel to reel, complete with a palm sized hand held microphone and a happening aqua play button.
-I still have it – in fact I can see it as I type.
+I still have it, in fact I can see it as I type.

-Oh fuck, did I want to own this single or what?
-It was a one-listen record.
-Like involuntary movement, I special ordered it on the phone that very Saturday afternoon from Mrs. Smith at Smith’s Records.
-And I would anxiously wait week after week – but it never did arrive.
-Took me a few years to get it at all, and then on a UK pressing.
-That US Tower single was so elusive.
-In fact, finding a stock copy took 39 long years.
-In the meantime, I did drive to NJ in a snow storm, a proper blizzard to be exact, with Steve Yegelwel, to buy a DJ copy complete with it’s promo-only picture sleeve for $150 in ‘90, a fire sale by today’s standards.
-I’d seen it listed in Goldmine the day the issue arrived, so I immediately call this guy who says he’s just sold it – I double his asking price of $75.00, offer to drive over the river despite the weather and pay in cash – he accepts.
+In the meantime, I did drive to New Jersey in a snow storm, a proper blizzard to be exact, with Steve Yegelwel, to buy a DJ copy complete with it’s promo-only picture sleeve for $150 in ’90, a fire sale by today’s standards.
+I’d seen it listed in GOLDMINE the day the issue arrived, so I immediately call this guy who says he’s just sold it.
+I double his asking price of $75, offer to drive over the river despite the weather and pay in cash.
+He accepts.
 Steve was from Jersey and knew the way.
 We worked together at Island then.

-But it was a few months later that I really struck gold when it comes to ‘Arnold Layne’.
-The catalog number is without a doubt embossed in my brain.
-I became obsessed with getting that single at the time and just ordered it from every shop I could.
-No one ever did get it, but I ended up knowing Tower 333 by heart.
-So, on June 23, 1990 (our wedding anniversary), I’m walking from the Astor Street subway stop toward the Island office on West 4th, which was just one flight up above Tower Records – the record chain not the label (in both Tower’s and Island’s heydays – a perfect place for a vinyl addict to be located), and across the street from the building entrance, almost to Broadway, I see a massive, and I mean massive, pile of discarded records, both in box lots and loose – all 45’s.
+Meanwhile across the street from the building entrance, almost to Broadway, I see a massive, and I mean massive, pile of discarded records, both in box lots and loose.
+All of them 45′s.
 Must have been an old music publisher’s office that got gutted and curbed, I never did get to the bottom of that one.
 There’s a few guys sifting through them.
-Well I went into a whole other gear – my heart revved up, I ran and I dug in.
-I gouged this pile – I don’t remember for sure but I think the others just backed off as I was acting so irrationally, taking anything remotely interesting, basically being a pig.
+Well I went into a whole other gear, my heart revved up, I ran and I dug in.
+I gouged this pile.
+I don’t remember for sure but I think the others just backed off as I was acting so irrationally, taking anything remotely interesting, basically being a pig.

-I was in a panic and luckily Island was in a doorman building so I motioned to Spike (said doorman) to come watch my heap while I ran upstairs for boxes and help.
+I was in a panic and luckily Island was in a doorman building so I motioned to Spike, said doorman, to come watch my heap while I ran upstairs for boxes and help.
 I’m pretty sure I dragged Yegelwel down, definitely Karen Yee (she still works at Island), Kathy Kenyon, Hugo Burnham and Denny Cordell too.
-I needed all of them – there was so much to carry.
+I needed all of them.
+There was so much to carry.
 Even Chris wandered downstairs for some amusement when he heard.

 Later, in my office, I’m messing with all these records, some people are stopping by, wondering about the stupid commotion.
 We’re playing half a song, then hurrying on to the next single, there was so much obscure soul, multiple copies, enough for everyone.
 I’m losing it.
-Sorting through, I find that T 333 acetate and put it on the turntable, seriously not expecting anything as most of those were garbage.
+Sorting through, I find that T 333 acetate and put it on the turntable, seriously not expecting anything as most of the others were garbage.

 Lo and behold, it’s ‘Arnold Layne’.
 And in stereo.
 I just froze.